peitalin/map-rumors/README.md

-## Building an Market for Unlisted Properties, EMPIRE
+## Building an Market for Unlisted Properties,
+EMPIRE is an Expanded Market for Predictions In Real-Estate.

 Crowd-sourced property valuations by local experts.

 Make predictions.
 Earn information and rewards.

 Bid and Buy anything you see on the map.

 1. [What is EMPIRE?](#what-is-empire)